Minsteracres

-In the early 1960s Consett artist Sheila Mackie painted two large murals Agony in the Garden and The Conversion of Saul, each 40 ft by 12 ft for the Minsteracres retreat house; they were known to still exist in 2010 and are listed in the database PostWar Murals Database.
+In the early 1960s Consett artist Sheila Mackie painted two large murals Agony in the Garden and The Conversion of Saul, each 40 ft by 12 ft for the Minsteracres retreat house; they were known to still exist in 2010 and are listed in the database PostWar Murals Database, last updated 2013.

 The east and west lodges, stable block, entrance screen with flanking walls and a group of farm buildings are all separately grade II listed.